-Copenhagen Graduate School of Social Sciences
+About Copenhagen Graduate School of Social Sciences

 The chief purpose of Copenhagen Graduate School of Social Sciences is to train researchers at an international level by making the PhD students part of in the Faculty's research work and, thus, part of the international research community.

-At the University of Copenhagen, PhD programmes are administered by eight graduate schools, one at each of the University's faculties.
+At the University of Copenhagen, PhD programmes are administered by six graduate schools, one at each of the University's faculties.
 Each graduate school is headed by a head of graduate school, who is responsible for the PhD degree programmes and is assisted by a PhD Study Committee with equal representation of academic staff and PhD students.
 Each graduate school may have a number of local or cross-institutional research schools.
 Each graduate school has its own supplementary provisions.

 The following PhD degree programmes are offered by the Faculty of Social Sciences.
 Read more about the general elements in the PhD study programme here.
 For more information about your department's PhD programme, please follow the proper link below: